tlienart/JuDocExample/src/index.md

 ### Raw HTML

-You can include raw HTML.
+You can include raw HTML by just surrounding a block with `~~~`.
 Not much more to add.
 This may be useful if (say) you want a photo next to a text in a specific way.

 ~~~
 <div class="row">